Yawning/basket/README.md

  * This is experimental and should not be used by anybody.

 Notes:
- * Go 1.4 and recent versions of go.crypto break the build.
-Due to requirements for other projects, development is currently done with Go 1.3.3 and go.crypto 231:7ad4bae3f467.
-If you are building on Go 1.4 or with a newer version of go.crypto, you will need to change the go.crypto include paths to "golang.org/x/crypto".
+ * The Go developers moved go.crypto from code.google.com/p/go.crypto to
+   golang.org/x/crypto.
+For a while go.crypto was broken on Go 1.3.x, and it apepars that the golang.org version is the way forward.
+The last known working version of go.crypto is 231:7ad4bae3f467 (requires import statement changes), though it appears that the newer version of the code works with Go 1.4 as well as Go 1.3.x.
  * I'll document the protocol when I get around to it, in the meanwhile read the code.
  * Pulling out the TCP/IP state via getsockopt is non-portable and requires